jaredkrinke/log/content/posts/webassembly/c-standard-library-example.md

 Looks like the WASI libc works in the browser, at least in a case like this where no system calls are needed.

 # Overhead
 Earlier, I was wondering how much overhead there is in linking against a C standard library for WebAssembly.
-My understanding is that linking for C is done a per-function level, so you're only pulling in what you need.
+My understanding is that linking for C is done per-function, so you're only pulling in what you need.
 Here are some measurements I took (and yes, I linked in `malloc` but not `free`):

 | Dependencies | Module size (in bytes) |
 | :--- | ---: |